tayyabahamna-design/Silverleaf/replit.md

 ### Feature Specifications
 - **Training Week Management**: Admins can add, edit, and delete training weeks, including competency focus, objectives, and presentation files.
 - **Role-Based Access Control**: Admins have full CRUD capabilities, while Teachers have view-only access.
-Teacher registration is public; admin accounts are created manually in the database.
+Teacher registration is public; admin accounts are created via initialization script.
+- **Admin Password Reset**: Admins can reset any user's password through a dedicated UI dialog with proper validation and security.
 - **File Handling**: Uploads of common presentation formats (PowerPoint, PDF, Keynote) are supported, with enhanced visual previews.
+- **Progress Tracking**: Teachers must view content for 60 seconds before it's marked complete, with automatic progress tracking.

 ### System Design Choices
 - **Database**: PostgreSQL is used as the primary data store, with Drizzle ORM for type-safe database interactions.
 Sessions are also stored in PostgreSQL.